Erik1007/league_standings/README.md

 -----
 Happy coding!

+## Sales Pitch for project:
+What it is, why I made it and its value to others...

+## features of the site

+## possible future features and implemetations

+## Testing

+## Validation test with screenshots

+## Unfixed bugs:

+## Deployment process

-## Credits:
+##  Code Credits:

 1. used the 'Love Sndwiches' walk through project to set up the api link and basic structure of the project.

-2. used geeksforgeeks to learn about the 'pretty tables' impoort
+2. used geeksforgeeks to learn about the 'pretty tables' import (removed)

+3. used w3resource [https://www.w3resource.com/python-exercises/dictionary/python-data-type-dictionary-exercise-1.php#:~:text=Use%20dict.,based%20on%20the%20second%20argument.] for help with dicitonaries

+4. used thispointer [https://thispointer.com/python-dictionary-with-multiple-values-per-key/] for help with dictionary useage

+5. used stackoverflow [https://stackoverflow.com/questions/14147369/make-a-dictionary-in-python-from-input-values] for looping inout into dicitonaries

+6.